Scarabaeus1031/NEXAH/RESEARCH/theory_to_field_mapping.md

+## 🔬 Scientific Role

+This document provides the **missing bridge between abstract structure and empirical behavior**.

+It addresses a central question:

+> How do minimal structural operators (Γ, Δ, Ω)
+> explain the geometric and dynamical phenomena observed in real systems?

+It connects:

+- formal structure (RESEARCH layer)
+- empirical observations (FIELD_LAYER)
+- operational behavior (NAVIGATOR)

+→ forming a **complete explanatory chain from theory to application**

 # 🧠 NEXAH — Theory to Field Mapping

 This document establishes the **explicit connection between the abstract structural theory (Γ, Δ, Ω)**